 3) We have lost it, this does happen.

 4) Bad luck, for example our iTunes committed suicide the other day and we lost all tracks since our last back up.

 5) The recording quality isn’t good enough and/ or contains basic errors such as wrong notes or out of key singing.

 6) Our ears thought there were fourteen better and/ or more appropriate tracks to play on that particular podcast.

-As you can see many of the reasons for ‘non-play’ are within your hands, do the basics such as sending to the right place and label your music properley and you can massively increase your chances of getting played (this applies to all media outlets not just us).
+As you can see many of the reasons for ‘non-play’ are within your hands, do the basics such as sending to the right place and label your music properly and you can massively increase your chances of getting played (this applies to all media outlets not just us).
 There are also some factors that come down to luck, so it is always worth sending your music in again (this applies to any media entity).
-If reading this FAQ you’ll probs also find FAQs 1, 25 & 27 useful.